Your young learner has completed Reception Year and is set to study English in a formal academic setting. How exciting!

 Considering your child will face a standard assessment test at the end of Year Two, you might keep an eye out for an agency that helps with exam preparation, as well.

 If your student has been diagnosed with a learning disability such as dyslexia or ADD, s/he might benefit greatly from extracurricular help such as handwriting practice or role-playing games.

 Holding a conference with your child's teacher could indicate what areas of language learning s/he is lagging in, such as grammar, vocabulary or spelling, and recommend agencies that can help.

-By some reports, more than a quarter of Britain’s students benefit from private tutoring.
+By some reports, more than a quarter of Britain's students benefit from private tutoring.
 If your looking for an English tutor London, that percentage grows to nearly fifty!

 Be aware that private tutoring fees are generally paid solely by the parents.
 If you are looking for long-term help in learning the English language, you might consider other options.